 08. Dirty Hand Tools Counter-Rotating Rear Tine Tiller

 Alright, if you do not want any more forward-rotating tine, here’s another powerful counter-rotating rear tine tiller for you.
-Dirty hand’s counter-rotating tiller is the 8th in my list of best rear tine tillers 2019.
+Dirty hand’s counter-rotating tiller is the 8th in my list.
 Here’s why –

 The tiller is equipped with a 196cc Kohler SH625 engine that can deliver 6.5 HP of power and 240 RPM tine speed.
 And the counter-rotating mechanism makes sure that the tiller tears through hard and compacted soil with that power.
 Even virgin soil won’t be able to stand its power.